PatrickRose/bootstrapper-docs/readme.md

 ## Bootstrapper Docs

-The docs for the [http://github.com/patricktalmadge/bootstrapper/tree/develop](Bootstrapper project).
+The docs for the [Bootstrapper project](http://github.com/patricktalmadge/bootstrapper/tree/develop).